microsoft/Dynamics365-Apps-Samples/marketing/DistributeCampaignActivitiesToLists/README.md

+---
+languages:
+- csharp
+products:
+- dynamics
+- dynamics-365
+- dynamics-marketing
+page_type: sample
+level:
+- beginner
+- intermediate
+- advanced
+role: developer
+description: "Sample that shows how to create a dynamic marketing list, copy it to the static marketing list and distribute campaign activities to the members in Dynamics 365 Marketing."
+---

 # Distribute campaign activities to dynamic and static lists

 This sample shows how to create a dynamic marketing list, copy it to the static marketing list, and distribute campaign activities to the members of the marketing lists.